Charles Fisher (producer)

 Charles Fisher is an Australian record producer, often referred to as "The Song Doctor."
 He is widely known as the producer of Savage Garden's eponymous album which yielded 10 ARIAs (including Producer of the Year, Engineer of the Year and a Special Achievement Award for himself) in 1997.
 "I Want You", a single from the aforementioned album also won a Channel V award in India.
 He has also worked with Radio Birdman, Air Supply, Hoodoo Gurus, Olivia Newton-John, Gyan, Moving Pictures, 1927, Electric Pandas, Detective Red, Soul Decision, The Radiators, The Seekers, Deep Blue Something and Ace of Base.

-In the mid-1970s Fisher opened the famed Trafalgar Recording Studios in Sydney's inner south-western suburbs.
-The studio became one of Australia's premier independent recording facilities, recording & producing acts through the 1970s and 1980s such as Marcia Hines, Midnight Oil, INXS, Cold Chisel, Skyhooks, Sherbet, Radio Birdman, Moving Pictures, Martin Plaza, Hoodoo Gurus, as well as international acts such as Police and Elvis Costello & Syrius.
-At the ARIA Music Awards of 1997 he won Producer of the Year.
+In the mid-1970s, Fisher opened the famed Trafalgar Recording Studios in Sydney's inner south-western suburbs.
+The studio became one of Australia's premier independent recording facilities, recording & producing acts through the 1970s and 1980s such as Marcia Hines, Midnight Oil, INXS, Cold Chisel, Skyhooks, Sherbet, Radio Birdman, Moving Pictures, Martin Plaza, Hoodoo Gurus, as well as international acts such as the Police, Elvis Costello, and Syrius.

+Notably, the Moving Pictures song "What About Me" likely would never have been recorded if it had not been for Fisher suggesting they record it when he heard them tinkering with the tune.

+At the ARIA Music Awards of 1997, he won Producer of the Year.

-Still active as a Producer, Fisher, in 2015, produced The Celtic Tenors in Kells, Ireland and Tor+ Saksit in Bangkok where Saksit's third single went to No.1 on the iTunes chart and has to date in excess of 24 million YouTube views.
+Still active as a Producer, Fisher, in 2015, produced The Celtic Tenors in Kells, Ireland, and Tor+ Saksit in Bangkok, where Saksit's third single went to No.1 on the iTunes chart and has to date in excess of 24 million YouTube views.